kimanthi777/dazzle-facade/README.md

 B2B Platform: An organization wants to outsource a robust system that will adapt to thier demands.
 Super Admin creates an account<HR>.

-He will be responsible for:
-- Handling billing, reciepts, deleting other accounts, and onboarding etc
-- Give other users permissions

-### Goal
-Merge everything I've learnt over the years on open source, internal school competitive programming, technical writing, and generally twinkling around with tools.
-The goal is to build a complete end-to-end personal project with a custom design system, implements typescript, incremental best practices.

 ### Code Conventions
 - I'm using a custom extension [Better comments] to add syntax highlighting on my comments @VS Code.
 - Where possible, single quotes on strings over double quotes